 - anzan.
 This one is used to protect pregnancy.
 Worn by pregnant women in order to have a healthy newborn.

 - kanai-anzen.
-This bring protection and prosperity to your whole family.
+This brings protection and prosperity to your whole family.
 This charm is made to maintain the peace inside of your home.

 Nowadays it is also really common to find these good luck amulets only as pieces of decoration with popular characters.
 This is mostly attractive to teens and tourists.